 Mrs. April Zorn graduated from Winthrop College with a B.A. in Psychology.
 In 2012 she earned a master’s degree in Early Childhood Education from the College of Charleston.
 Mrs. Zorn has many years of experience working with young children.
 This is her fifth year as the first grade teacher here at CREECS.
 When she is not in school Mrs. Zorn enjoys spending time with her family, fishing, camping, boating, going to the beach, and her favorite – shopping!

 Ms. Ashleigh McClellan is thrilled to be working at the school she grew up in!
 She graduated from the College of Charleston with a degree in Early Childhood Education.
-This is her second year at CREECS and her first year in third grade.
+This is her third year at CREECS and her second year in third grade.
 Ms. McClellan has always loved working with children and is excited to share her love of learning with them!
 In her spare time she enjoys playing the piano, boating, baking, and spending time with her dog, Kingston.